Laser Cut Nickel

 Nickel in its crystalline form takes a face-centered cubic structure which gives it its high ductility.
 Due to this property Nickel is added to steel to increase its weldability.

 Nickel is an excellent choice as an upgrade from stainless steel laser-cut parts.
 For solder paste stencils, Nickel offers excellent paste release, smooth geometry, and a very clean finish.
-Processing Nickel does have its difficulties.
-For example, the highly reflective surface makes the initial laser penetration a little harder and Optical scanning much more difficult.
+Custom laser cutting metal like Nickel does have its difficulties.
+For example, the highly reflective surface makes the initial laser penetration a little harder and optical scanning much more difficult.
 Nickel is workable and strong at very low thicknesses.
 We tend to use 0.5, 1, or 2 mil sheets which are often used for next-gen EV batteries.

 Nickel foam is a flexible option for small parts.
-This form of Nickel is often much easier to cut for two reasons.
+This form of Nickel is often much easier to custom laser cut for two reasons.
 The rough surface texture scatters the light entering the material thus reducing the back reflection to the laser source.
 Also depending on the density much less material needs to be removed in order to have a complete cut.
 For applications where the surface area in benefits the porosity of nickel foam greatly improves this.
-With Ni foam being much softer Laser cutting performs exceptionally well over die punching
+With Ni foam being much softer, custom laser cutting metal performs exceptionally well over die punching.

 Our Other Laser-Cutting Services